NethServer/ns8-core/docs/modules/port_allocation.md

 - `deallocate-ports`

 However, as mentioned above, these actions can be carried out using the agent library without making direct node API calls.

+The following additional label values can be used to mix port allocations with other existing node-related roles:

+- `org.nethserver.authorizations = node:fwadm,portsadm`
+- `org.nethserver.authorizations = node:tunadm,portsadm`

+Note that the value must be exactly one of the above.
+Other combinations like `node:portsadm,fwadm` are not valid.